aunraza19/RAG-Pipline-ChatBot/README.md

 Enhanced Source Display: Use st.expander to neatly present sources and potentially highlight relevant snippets.
 User Feedback: Add a mechanism (e.g., thumbs up/down buttons) to collect feedback on response quality, aiding in continuous improvement.
 Hybrid Search/Re-ranking: Explore advanced retrieval techniques to enhance answer accuracy for complex queries.

+## 📄 License
+MIT License.
+Feel free to fork and build upon this for research or academic use.

+## 👤 Author
+Made by Aun Raza
+If you use this project, feel free to ⭐ star it or cite the repo.

+# :)